trisulnsm/dinodoc/trisuldocs/docs/ug/webadmin/profiles.md

-# 12.3.
-Packet capture settings
+# Packet capture settings

 A single instance of Trisul can listen on one or more network interfaces.
 This page describes how you can add or edit packet capture parameters for any profile.

-## 12.3.1.View list of capture profiles
+## View list of capture profiles

 :::note navigation